jagadish404/react-weather-forecast/README.md

 *  The UI should have an input box with autocomplete to type the city name in and update the forecast accordingly.
 *  Use a third-party API(i.e. OpenWeatherMap or others) to fetch weather data.

-### Implementation details of coding challenge
+### Implementation details
-The Frontend challenge to develop weather forecast application have been implemented using below technology stack.
+The weather forecast application have been implemented using below technology stack.
 * ReactJS - JavaScript library which helps build Single Page Application with reusable UI component.
 * Redux - JavaScript state management library used with React to manage the application state.
 * Webpack - Module bundling to bundle assets(JS, CSS, images) into single file and to manage dependencies.